 Preparing to move out is a daunting task.
-There are so many things to keep track of during the moving process and it can take weeks of arrangements to make sure you are set to move into your new house.
+There are so many things to keep track of during the moving process, and it can take weeks of arrangements to make sure you are set to move into your new house.
 If you’re feeling stressed, calm your nerves by reviewing the ultimate moving checklist below for the tasks you need to complete and a time frame of when you need to complete them after you set a moving date.
-This is also a printable moving checklist, so be sure to print it out and check things off as you complete them.
+This is also a free printable moving checklist, so be sure to print it out and check things off as you complete them.

 Downloadable Moving Checklist